Inpatient Rehab in Nevada

 Treatment included:

-• Transitional-age young adults, rehab for seniors and people with HIV or AIDS
+• Transitional-age young adults, military families and rehab for seniors

-• Inpatient hospital drug/alcohol rehab, IOT and regular outpatient treatment
+• Inpatient hospital drug/alcohol rehab, outpatient rehabilitation and outpatient day treatment

 Las Vegas Recovery Center - Las Vegas, NV

-Las Vegas Recovery Center is an inpatient addiction treatment center located in Las Vegas, Nevada.
+Las Vegas Recovery Center is an inpatient addiction treatment center located in Las Vegas, NV.

 Location: 3371 North Buffalo Drive, Las Vegas, NV 89129 in Clark County